Dave Righetti: Draft and minor leagues

+New York Yankees (1979–1990)

 Righetti made his major league debut with the Yankees on September 16, 1979, wearing uniform number 56.
 In this game against the Detroit Tigers he pitched five innings, striking out three and allowing three hits, six walks, and three earned runs.
 After Righetti made his second start, Yankees' manager Billy Martin declared that Righetti "will win 20 games next season".
 However, Righetti struggled with his control, and spent the 1980 season with the Columbus Clippers of the Class AAA International League, where he had a 6–10 win–loss record and a 4.63 ERA with 101 walks and 139 strikeouts in 142 innings.

 Though Righetti pitched well in spring training in 1981, the Yankees did not have room for him on their roster, so he began the season with Columbus.
 After he pitched to a 5–0 record and 1.00 ERA with 50 strikeouts in 45 innings, the Yankees recalled Righetti from Columbus in May 1981.
 He was assigned uniform number 19.
 The Yankees reserved numbers ending in 9 for pitchers they viewed as having promise: Dick Tidrow wore 19 for the Yankees, while Catfish Hunter wore 29, Ron Davis wore 39, and Guidry wore 49.
 Righetti pitched strongly as a starter for the Yankees, posting an 8–4 win–loss record in 15 games started, with a 2.06 earned run average (ERA) and 89 strikeouts in 105 innings pitched during the 1981 season.
 Righetti won the American League's Rookie of the Year award, beating Rich Gedman and Bob Ojeda.
 Righetti defeated the Milwaukee Brewers twice during the 1981 American League Division Series.
 The Yankees reached the World Series that year; however, he was knocked out of game three of the 1981 World Series early, which was won by the Los Angeles Dodgers.